piermafrost/GEOCLIM5_sulf/README.md

 where i1...i5 are integer numbers, between -1 and 3, and correspond respectively to the 5 kind of errors above-mentioned.
 * -1 means 'ask the user interactively' (default)
 *  0 means 'abort the execution'
-*  1 means 'remove the problematic pixels' (not possible for axis mismatch or units not recognised)
+*  1 means 'remove the problematic pixels' (not possible for axis mismatch or units not recognized)
 *  2 means 'ignore the issue and continue execution without any change'
 *  3 means 'replace the invalid value' (only possible for runoff and slope)